Ng Tsz Yau

 Yoyo Ng Tsz Yau (吳芷柔; born 24 April 1998) is a Hong Kong badminton player.
 She started playing badminton at aged 5, and in 2013, she competed in the women's doubles event with Yeung Nga Ting.
-In 2017, she reach the mixed doubles semi final round at the Malaysia Masters, and in November 2017, she and Yeung won the senior tournament at the Tata Open India International tournament.
+In 2017, she reached the mixed doubles semi final round at the Malaysia Masters, and in November 2017, she and Yeung won the senior tournament at the Tata Open India International tournament.

 Career

 Ng competes in both women's and mixed doubles and has won tournaments with several different partners.
 In 2014, she competed at the Summer Youth Olympics in Nanjing, China.
 She won the mixed doubles gold medal together with partner Cheam June Wei.

 She won the 2018 Hyderabad Open title with Yuen Sin Ying after beating Vivian Hoo and Yap Cheng Wen of Malaysia.
 She also partnered with Tang Chun Man for a brief period and won the 2019 Lingshui China Masters.

 In 2022, she participated in the Taipei Open and reached the finals in both women's and mixed doubles.
-She won both finals partnered with Lee Chun Hei in mixed doubles and Tsang Hiu Yan in women's doubles.
+She won both finals, being partnered with Lee Chun Hei in mixed doubles and Tsang Hiu Yan in women's doubles.